heathersherry/Tensors-for-General-Graph-Processing-and-Learning/README.md

 > * It compile classical ML pipelines end-to-end into tensor computations.
 It thereby seamlessly leverages the features provided by DNN inference systems, e.g., ease of deployment, operator optimizations and GPU support.

 ### Graph Representation and Learning on Tensors
+__Note:__ So far, the papers in this category still focus on model design, instead of tensor computation.
 1. Tensor Graph Convolutional Networks for Prediction on Dynamic Graphs (submitted to ICLR 2019, but rejected) [[Paper](https://openreview.net/forum?id=rylVTTVtvH)]
-> * This work learns embeddings of dynamic graphs based on a tensor algebra framework
+> * This work learns embeddings of dynamic graphs based on a tensor algebra framework.
-> * Tensor M-product technique
+> * Tensor M-product technique.
 > * Comments: (1) the proposed tensor method lacks novelty, (2) the theoretical analysis is artificial, and (3) the empirical study does not cover enough benchmarks.
 2. Dynamic Graph Convolutional Networks Using the Tensor M-Product (SDM 2019) [[Paper](https://arxiv.org/pdf/1910.07643)] [[Github](https://github.com/IBM/TM-GCN)]
-> * This work combines adjancency tensor and feature tensor.
+> * This work combines adjancency tensor and feature tensor
+3. Tensor Graph Convolutional Networks for Multi-relational and Robust Learning (arxiv 2020) [[Paper](https://arxiv.org/abs/2003.07729)]

 ### Related Readings
 1. Tensor Algebra and Tensor Analysis for Engineers (2015) [[Springer](https://link.springer.com/book/10.1007/978-3-319-16342-0)]